Pet of the week - Elektra

-To adopt Greg or view any of our other sale animals, visit the the Animal Management Centre or view other dogs for sale.
+To adopt Elektra or view any of our other sale animals, visit the Animal Management Centre or view other dogs for sale.

 Approved Systematic Inspection Program No. 2